Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dig into artisan delights at this future-focused, zero-waste restaurant with yummy specialty coffees.

 Anyone who’s struggled with a floppy paper straw knows that sometimes we sacrifice to be eco-friendly.
-Not so at Papille Gustative in Santa Monica, California!
-At this Main Street gem, every sustainably-sourced delicious bite is 100% delicious.
+Not so at Papille Gustative!
+At this Main Street gem, every sustainably sourced bite is 100% delicious.

 Chef Wendy Wahito’s farm-to-table artisan foods are beautifully presented works of edible art.
 Whether you choose a seemingly simple avocado toast or gourmet torched salmon, every dish is elevated to new heights.